Creative and Performing Arts

 Please note that the Quercus Scholarships are open to students applying for, and currently registered in, any undergraduate/level 8 programme offered by UCC.

 The five strands of talented students within the programme will benefit from a wide range of academic, financial, personal, and other supports.
+Scholars may receive a reduced points entry into UCC, but they must achieve at least 85% of the CAO points for the year of entry.
 Each talented student will begin the programme with a one-to-one meeting with the Director of the Quercus Programme.
 This meeting will involve an assessment of the student’s needs, following which an individual programme plan will be developed and agreed for the forthcoming year.
 Individual programme plans will endeavour to ensure that participation in the Talented Students Programme will lead to a broadening of students’ full spectrum of talents.

 These benefits may include: